-(including students graduating high school in the spring of 2018).
+(including students graduating high school in spring, 2018).

--Courses may be cancelled due to low enrollment.
-You will be notified by email if cancellations occur.
+Courses may be cancelled due to low enrollment.
+Students will be notified by email if cancellations occur.

 HSX 021: Observational Drawing for Portfolios